jonathangraham/jonathangraham.github.io/_posts/2015-07-23-Switching to Programming.md

 ---
 layout: post
 title: Mining Minds to Provide a Path into Programming
-tagline: Lets bring the opportunities of code to everyone
+tagline: Bringing the Opportunities of Code to Everyone
 include_social: true
 image: blog1-image
 ---